- Day 1: Arriving in Korea

 - Populated Areas – If you’re in Gangnam, Hongdae, Myeongdong, Sinchon, or any of the other populated

 - Coffee Shops – If you’re going to a coffee shop just for the internet, ask if they have WiFi before you buy anything because, unfortunately, not all shops provide WiFi.
-If the shop has WiFi, the password will be posted near the cash register or on your receipt.
+The password will be posted near the cash register or on your receipt if the shop has WiFi.

 - Subways – Unlike in other countries where going underground means cutting ties with the rest of the world, the WiFi connection on the Seoul subways is spectacular.
 Often, you can find free WiFi or Olleh connections on the subway or in the boarding areas.
 Data works on the subway, too.